We Won’t Buy Your Plot

-Many burial plot registries feature descriptions with photographs so that prospective buyers can get a better understanding of the burial plot before they decide to buy it.
+Many burial plot registries feature descriptions with photographs so prospective buyers can better understand the burial plot before they decide to buy it.

 By advertising to cemetery registries, you’ll gain the exposure you need.
 Ads are usually placed in the registries free of charge.
 A well-placed advertisement will attract the attention of an interested buyer.

 You can also work with brokerage services; it is more advantageous since they take the work of selling your burial plot.
-Brokerage services may either charge a monthly advertising fee or subtract a percentage on the final transaction, or a combination of both.
+Cemetery plot brokers may either charge a monthly advertising fee or subtract a percentage on the final transaction or a combination of both.